Est. 2015 Intermediate

 The development took 15 years—far longer than anyone expected.
 During this time:

-• 2004: Audrey Tang created Pugs, the first working implementation in Haskell
+• 2005: Audrey Tang created Pugs, the first concerted implementation effort, in Haskell

 • 2015: Version 6.c (Christmas) was officially released

-• 2019: Renamed to “Raku” (using the ~ sigil as its logo) to clarify it’s a sister language, not a replacement for Perl 5
+• 2019: Renamed to “Raku” (with Camelia the butterfly as its mascot) to clarify it’s a sister language, not a replacement for Perl 5

 The Name “Raku”